jkampich1411/selfhosted-google-docs/docs/source/hetzner.rst

 * For those in Asia or Africa, Hetzner doesn't have datacenters there yet.
 It is still recommended, that you choose the location closest to you.
 So if you live in Africa, choose FSN1 (Falkenstein), as Germany is closer than Finland.
 * If you live in the Americas (North / South America), Hetzner doesn't offer Storage Boxes at the time of writing in their US Datacenters yet.
 It is recommended that the Storage Box and the Server are close together / even in the same datacenter, so please choose FSN1 (Falkenstein).
 You might face higher loading times to your server because of that.
 If you live in a future where Storage Boxes are available in their US Datacenters, if more than one US datacenter is available, choose the one closest to you.
 If not, choose the one that is available.

 Please remember the datacenter you chose.
 You will need it in future steps!
-Now press the "Add to cart"-Button (the red button at the end of the datacenter options)
+Now press the "Add to cart" button (the red button at the end of the datacenter options)
 You will now be redirected to your cart.
 There press the "Proceed to checkout"-button.
 Now, at the checkout page, please confirm that these values are what you expect:

 .. image:: ./images/robot-order-checkout.png